BennyXiong/PROG8245_Lab2/README.md

 * Deliver a well-commented Jupyter Notebook that loads raw data, cleans and enriches it, and finishes with a concise analytical insight.
 ## Quick-start
 To run the code in the repository, execute the following command:
-* python -m venv venv, pip install -r requirements.txt, jupyter notebook.
+* python -m venv venv
+* pip install -r requirements.txt
 ## Data source
 Data is generate by ChatGpt with the following prompt:
 * Ecommerce dataset: generate a e-commerce 500 rows dataset in csv format with columns date, customer_id, product, price, quantity, coupon_code (or promo field), shipping_city